A beautiful autumnal woman dragged her handsome winter boyfriend in

 The greatest challenge and the greatest reward

-left unfinished in your life is
+left undone in your life is

 and never, ever, let go again.